exah/pss/docs/api.md

 import { text } from 'pss'
 ```

+⚠️ Some of this props may not be filtered by CSS-in-JS libraries (like `size`), so you may need to provide custom prop filtering.

 | prop         | css                         | type               | value | true         | false    |
 | :----------- | :-------------------------- | :----------------- | :---- | :----------- | :------- |
 | `font`       | `font-family`               | `String`           | ✓     | —            | —        |